Analysis of Linear Mode Connectivity via Permutation-Based Weight Matching: With Insights into Other Permutation Search Methods: Introduction

 The contributions of this paper are threefold: \paragraph{1.
-Demonstrating that the $L_2$ distance reduced by WM is not the direct cause of LMC.} This paper empirically shows that permutations found by WM do not significantly reduce the $L_2$ distance between the two models.
-Our results indicate that, even when LMC is satisfied, permutations reduce the model weight distance by no more than 20\%.
-Supported by a Taylor approximation, our findings suggest that reducing the $L_2$ distance through permutations is not the direct reason for LMC satisfaction.
+Demonstrating that the $L^2$ distance reduced by WM is not the direct cause of LMC.} We empirically show that permutations found by WM do not significantly reduce the $L^2$ distance between the two models.
+Our results that, even when LMC is satisfied, permutations reduce the model weight distance by no more than 20\%.
+Supported by a Taylor approximation, our findings suggest that reducing the $L^2$ distance through permutations is not the direct reason for LMC satisfaction.

 \paragraph{2.
-Revealing the reason why WM and activation matching (AM) satisfy LMC.} We provide evidence that WM satisfies LMC by aligning the directions of singular vectors with large singular values in each layer's weights.
-This alignment ensures that the singular vectors with large singular values, which determine the model's functionality, become similar between the merged and original models.
-Additionally, we show that, from the perspective of the input distribution at each hidden layer, aligning singular vectors with large singular values can efficiently approximate the functionality between two models, even if the $L_2$ distance cannot be significantly reduced.
+Revealing the reason why WM and activation matching (AM) satisfy LMC.} We analyze WM from the perspective of the function of each layer of the model.
+Specifically, we provide evidence that WM satisfies LMC by aligning the directions of singular vectors with large singular values in each layer's weights.
+This alignment ensures that the singular vectors with large singular values, which determine the functionality of each layer, become similar between the merged and original models.
+Additionally, we show that, from the perspective of the input distribution at each hidden layer, aligning singular vectors with large singular values can efficiently approximate the functionality between two models, even if the $L^2$ distance cannot be significantly reduced.
 As a result, the merged model retains functionality similar to the original models, which facilitates LMC.
-We also conducted experiments with AM and found that the reason why LMC holds in AM is the same as in WM.
+We also conducted experiments with AM and found that the reason why LMC holds in AM is likely the same as in WM.

 \paragraph{3.
-Revealing STE is fundamentally different from WM in principle, which leads to a significant difference between them when merging multiple models.} To distinguish WM from other permutation search methods that are independent of $L_2$ distance, we examine the straight-through estimator (STE), which focuses on minimizing the barrier itself rather than the $L_2$ distance.
+Revealing STE is fundamentally different from WM in principle, which leads to a significant difference between them when merging multiple models.} To distinguish WM from other permutation search methods that are independent of $L^2$ distance, we examine the straight-through estimator (STE), which focuses on minimizing the barrier itself rather than the $L^2$ distance.
 Our experiments reveal that the permutations found by STE do not align the directions of singular vectors, which is a critical difference compared to WM in achieving LMC.
 Furthermore, we demonstrate experimentally that this difference significantly impacts the satisfaction of LMC among three or more models.